Mechanical Engineering Technology (BS)

 MET Courses

-ENGR 305Engineering Economics & Ethics2
+ENGR 305Engineering Economics and Ethics2

 ENGR 312Engineering Thermodynamics3